erencelik/yt-music-chorus/README.md

 ## Usage

 1. Open YouTube Music desktop app or website.
-2. The extension will automatically detect the chorus of the song and play the chorus only.
+2. The extension will only be enabled on YouTube Music Desktop App and [YouTube Music Web](https://music.youtube.com).
+3. **Tolerance** is seconds to add detected chorus timestamp.
+Default is 0 seconds, (min = -30, max = 30)
+4. **Chorus Duration** is duration chorus.
+Default is 60 seconds, (min = 30, max = 90)

 ## Contact

-For any questions or feedback, please contact us at [erencelik.xyz](https://erencelik.xyz).
+For any questions or feedback, please contact me at [erencelik.xyz](https://erencelik.xyz).

 ## License